Referral to medical examinations

 - contact with soil;

-- contact with building materials (cement);
+- contact with building materials (cement and aggregates);

 - work hours < 0.5h, noise intensity measurements < 85 dB;